 of Lufkin off of Highway 59.
 The lake is owned by the City

-of Lufkin and is open to the public with a fishing permit.
+of Lufkin and is open to the public with a City issued fishing permit.

 You can print the below forms and take

-them to room 250 to purchase a permit or rent the lodge.
+them to City Hall to purchase a fishing permit or to rent the lodge.

 Anglers are most successful at catching

 largemouth bass during the fall and spring months.
 Due to